People who have leukemia are prone to skin-related problems. These range from rashes to bruises and are commonly seen in both children and adults.

 • Petechiae

 Regardless of the cancer type or cancer care you have been receiving, you may be at the end stages of your leukemia journey and wondering what terminal leukemia symptoms look like.
-At this stage, it is important to surround yourself with family who can make sure you are as comfortable as possible and also look after your mental health as much as possible.
+At this stage, it is essential to surround yourself with family who can make sure you are as comfortable as possible and look after your mental health as much as possible.

 Petechiae

 Petechiae is another term for leukemia blood spots.
 People with leukemia may notice tiny red blood spots on their skin – these pinpoints are called petechiae.
 They’re caused by broken blood vessels, or capillaries, underneath the skin.
 When children and adults have chronic or acute leukemia, their bodies don’t have enough blood cell platelets to seal off the broken blood vessel, which causes the spots to appear.
-If you’re wondering what petechiae looks like in leukemia, it tends to resemble a rash and can come in the form of small purple, red, or brown spots on the skin.
+If you’re wondering what petechiae looks like in leukemia, it resembles a rash and can come in the form of small purple, red, or brown spots on the skin.
 It’s often found on the arms, legs, stomach, and buttocks, though you might also find it on the inside of the mouth or the eyelids.

 Strep throat, for example, is a bacterial infection that causes a sore throat.
 Along with symptoms like swollen tonsils and swollen glands, it can also cause petechiae.